-Australian Height Datum: Saving AHD in New South Wales

-The Australian Height Datum (AHD) celebrates its 50th anniversary this year.
-This paper outlines the datum maintenance and modernisation efforts undertaken in New South Wales (NSW) to not only preserve but improve access to AHD he Australian Height Datum (AHD) is Australia's first and only legal vertical datum, celebrating its 50th anniversary this year.
-The adjustment of the Australian National Levelling Network (ANLN) in May 1971 provided, for the first time, a nationwide network of physical AHD heights (Roelse et al., 1975).
-For most spatial professionals, AHD has been ubiquitous for the entire duration of their careers, being the vertical datum of choice because it was the only one.
-In a previous paper published in May 2021 issue of Coordinates magazine, we celebrated the achievements and longevity of AHD, outlined its shortcomings and looked ahead to a new era of vertical datum determination, culminating in the Australian Vertical Working Surface (AVWS, see ICSM, 2020a) as an alternative for those who need it.

-Volker Janssen Senior Technical Surveyor in the Geodetic Operations team at DCS Spatial Services, NSW Department of Customer Service, in Bathurst, Australia

-Simon McElroy Senior Surveyor, leading the Geodetic Operations team at DCS Spatial Services, NSW Department of Customer Service, in Bathurst, Australia
+Saving the Australian Height Datum

+As the AHD celebrates its 50th anniversary, efforts are being undertaken for its maintenance and modernisation in NSW.

+VOLKER JANSSEN and SIMON MCELROY

+n an increasingly digitised world, the Australian Height Datum (AHD) celebrates its 50th anniversary this year and remains Australia's first and only legal vertical datum.
+This article is the third in a trilogy helping us celebrate the AHD's golden jubilee, with a focus on NSW.

+The adjustment of the Australian National Levelling Network (ANLN) in May 1971 provided, for the first time, a nationwide network of physical

+AHD heights.
+For most spatial professionals, the AHD has been ubiquitous for the entire duration of their careers, being the vertical datum of choice because it was the only one.

+In the first two articles (Position issues 114 and 115), we outlined the achievements and longevity of the AHD, noted its shortcomings and looked ahead to a new era of vertical datum determination, culminating in the Australian aim to not only preserve but improve access to it.

+Vertical Working Surface (AVWS) as an alternative for those who need it.

-DCS Spatial Services, a business unit of the NSW Department of Customer Service (DCS), is responsible for the maintenance of the NSW survey control network.
-Relevant information is made available via the Survey Control Information Management System (SCIMS), the state's database containing about 250,000 survey marks on public record (Janssen et al., 2019).
-This paper describes the datum maintenance and modernisation efforts undertaken by DCS Spatial Services through its ongoing Saving AHD projects.
-As AHD is showing its age and slowly deteriorating, these projects aim to not only preserve but improve access to AHD.
+This article describes the datum maintenance and modernisation efforts undertaken by DCS Spatial Services, a business unit of the NSW Department of Customer Service (DCS), through its ongoing Saving AHD projects.
+As the AHD is showing its age and slowly deteriorating, these projects